• Skip to primary navigation

 2. Puree until garlic is minced and liquid is combined.

-4. Add more bean water to thin out hummus as needed.
-You may have to use a spatula to scrap the sides and bottom to make sure all everything is pureed.
+3. Add half of the beans and blend until smooth.
+Add last of the beans and blend until smooth.
+Add more bean juice (or water) to thin out the hummus, to arrive at the consistency you like best.
+You may have to use a spatula to scrape the sides and bottom to make sure everything is pureed.

-6. Store in the fridge for a week or freeze for up to three months in an airtight container.
+4. Taste and adjust seasoning, as needed.
+Store in the fridge for a week or freeze for up to three months in an airtight container.

 Notes/Tips